wp-plugins/wp-shortcode-helper/readme.txt

 == Description ==

-WordPress Shortcode-Helper is the best way to make your shortcodes easier for everyone.
-Developers know how many different shortcodes are needed developing a modern custom theme.
-Now the user does not have to read a whole guide before using their theme.
-They can select one of the available codes, enter the attributes via inputs and the complete code gets copied to the editor.

-Better for developers, better for users.
+WordPress Shortcode-Helper is a plugin that helps you to make your shortcodes easier for clients.
+Make them avialble through a dropdown-list in the WordPress-Editor.

+Features include:

+*	Unlimited shortcodes
+*	Comes without annoying standard shortcodes
+*	Choose your own description for every code
+*	Multiple input-fields for attributes
+*	Many settings to provide the best UI for your shortcodes

+Comming soon:

+*	Edit shortcodes using the WordPress backend
+*	Multilingual descriptions
+*	More input-fields
+*	Any ideas?

 First, you activate the plugin and create a json-file in your template-folder.
 This file contains the information about every shortcode with its attributes and descriptions.
 Then, the plugin creates a dropdown in your editor with the list of all available codes.
 That's it!

+Requires WordPress 3.9 and TinyMCE 4(automatically used by Wordpress 3.9)

+== Installation ==

+1. Upload `Shortcode-Helper` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Create the file 'shortcodes.json' in your template-folder
+4. Copy the example-code to 'shortcodes.json' and edit it for your purpose

 Always check your json-file for validation-errors! http://jsonlint.com/

 Sample json-file:

 `
-[{
+[

+	{
 		"text": "Button",
 		"value": "btn",
 		"content": true,